deislabs/mystikos/doc/kernel-limitations.md

-# Notable Kernel limitations in the current Mystikos implementation
+# Notable system limitations in the current Mystikos implementation

 The first hardware TEE that Mystikos based on is Intel SGX.
 Therefore, Mystikos carries most limitations imposed by Intel SGX.
 However, we expect those